 Professional pricing plan – $149 per user

 Sprout Social claims that the Professional pricing plan is its best tier, and it’s not hard to see why.
-A monthly $50 increase might seem a bit steep, but you get so many more toys and functions that the extra cost would make it worth your while – especially if you’re bigger than a small business.
+A monthly $50 increase from the Standard plan might seem a bit steep, but you get so many more functions that the extra cost would make it worth your while – if you’re a medium to large business.

 Professional Plan Features